Sherrill Roland: Other works

-Other Activities
+Other activities

 Outside of The Jumpsuit Project, Sherrill Roland talks to teenagers in juvenile detention centers and works with them on how to transition from a detention center to their homes and previous lives.
 On October 9, 2019, Roland met with inmates at the Mecklenburg County Detention facility in Charlotte, North Carolina.
 Roland told The Charlotte Observer that he hoped to show the young men how they can express their emotions towards the experiences they’ve had incarcerated and how they can tell their stories when they leave the detention facility.
 He also told The Charlotte Observer that while he was incarcerated, he felt alone, and that by meeting with youth inmates, he hopes to make them feel supported.
 In an interview with WUNC 91.5 North Carolina Public Radio, Roland mentioned that he aims to show these teens that there is more to life than what they are seeing behind bars.
 While at the Mecklenburg County Detention facility, Roland showed the teens his artwork and encouraged them to not only do something with their experience incarcerated, but to also go after things they want to do, no matter how far off those dreams may seem.

 Personal life

-Sherrill Roland won’t disclose the crimes he was convicted of and keeps that information private when participating in discussions, lectures, panels, and interviews.
+Sherrill Roland will not disclose the crimes he was convicted of and keeps that information private when participating in discussions, lectures, panels, and interviews.
 He told The Charlotte Observer that discussing his charges would distract from the conversation about the correctional system in the U.S. he wants to incite.